oniehuis/JuChrom.jl/docs/src/tutorials/retentionindices.md

 ```

 The data is similar to that in `example1.CAL`, with the only difference being that
-`example2.CAL` includes Hexane as an additional calibration point.
-We'll run the same
+`example2.CAL` includes the retention time and retention index of Hexane as an additional
-commands as in the previous example, but this time, we'll specify a different input file
+calibration point.
+We'll run the same commands as in the previous example, but this time,
-and wrap the [`RiMapper`](@ref) call in a try/catch block to handle any exceptions.
+we'll specify a different input file and wrap the [`RiMapper`](@ref) call in a try/catch
+block to handle any exceptions.

 ```@example 2
 using DelimitedFiles